JIDÉ was founded by Jacques Dumont in 1990. From 1990 to 2000, it had five employees, including the founder and his wife.

 In 2020, the company was taken over by Jean-Philippe Couasnard, who has many projects planned for JIDÉ and its team.

 JIDÉ is a Belgian company, located in the heart of the Pays de Herve region in the province of Liège.
-We design and manufacture wood-burning inserts, fireplaces, and stoves, as well as gas-burning inserts and stoves.
+We design and manufacture wood-burning inserts, fireplaces, and stoves.

 JIDÉ sets itself apart with products that are 100% Made in Belgium and that combine expertise, performance, and refined aesthetics, thus giving you the magic of fire in your home!

 The units presented in this catalogue are the latest results of our investments in innovation, and far surpass the most stringent requirements of the European ECODESIGN 2022 standard.

 They offer environmentally friendly combustion and high performance, based on an optimal distribution of primary air, secondary air (post-combustion) and tertiary air (glass cleaning).